zoewang66/TankGame/README.md

 ![Tank Game Screenshot](tankgame_screenshot.png)

-*(Replace `tankgame_screenshot.png` with the actual path to your screenshot file.
-You can store the image in the same folder as this README or in a dedicated images folder, adjusting the path accordingly.)*

 ---

 ## How to Compile & Run

-1. **Clone or download** this repository, and navigate into the project directory.
+1. **Clone or download**
+   this repository, and navigate into the project directory.

 2. **Compile all source files**:
    ```bash